Appearance

 Limitations

-• The use of reflection and serialization to read private a11y node data in order to make an accurate mirror tree is extremely fragile.
+Buttonare not. - The use of reflection and serialization to read private a11y node data in order to make an accurate mirror tree is extremely fragile.
 This could easily be broken by Android in a future release.

 Tracked in flutter/flutter#19418.
 Better support for reparenting a11y hierarchies is also an Android SDK issue.